 - Ragged Mountain Preserve Trail: also open to snowshoeing

-- Hosmer Brook Trail: a 2 mile “lollipop” loop accessed from the Triple Chair base.
-Go up (to one side) of the Spinnaker alpine trail, and then into the woods, following Hosmer Brook.
+- Hosmer Brook Trail: a 2-mile “lollipop” loop accessed from the triple chair base.
+Go up the right tree line side of the Spinnaker alpine trail, and then into the woods, following Hosmer Brook.

 - Snowshoers need a valid season pass or day ticket to use Alpine area trails, other than the approach to the Hosmer Brook Trail and the Kuller Trail.
 During normal Snow Bowl operating hours the Rental Shop has snowshoes for rent.

 - From Dec.
 1 through March 31, pets are NOT ALLOWED inside the Snow Bowl lodge, on the deck or on any alpine trails or approaches, including Slipway.
 This applies to both operating and non-operating hours.
-Pets must be on leash at the Camden Snow Bowl parking lot, the toboggan chute and the Kuller Trail.
-Pets are allowed off-leash April 1 through Nov.
+Pets must be on leash in the Camden Snow Bowl parking lot, the toboggan chute and the Kuller Trail.
+Pets are allowed on the mountain April 1 through Nov.
 30. PLEASE PICK UP ALL DOG “DIRT” (bags are available at the kiosk) and DISPOSE OF PROPERLY.

-- Pets are not allowed on any Alpine or Nordic skiing terrain, regardless of whether there is snow on the ground.
+- Pets are not allowed per above, regardless of whether there is snow on the ground.

-- Pets are only allowed (on a leash): while hiking or snowshoeing on the Hosmer Brook Trail, in the toboggan chute area, on the playing fields around the base area, on Hosmer Pond, and in the parking lots.
+- Pets are only allowed (on a leash): while hiking or snowshoeing on the Kuller Trail, in the toboggan chute area, on the playing fields around the base area, on Hosmer Pond, and in the parking lots.